RMolania/RUVprps/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-**RUVprps** implements *RUV-III with pseudo-replicates of pseudo-samples (PRPS)* — a novel strategy for transcriptomics data normalization when technical replicates are unavailable or poorly designed.
+**RUVprps** implements *RUV-III with pseudo-replicates of pseudo-samples (PRPS)*, a novel strategy for transcriptomics data normalization when technical replicates are unavailable or poorly designed.
+RUVprps can also accommodate pseudo-replicate, technical replicate or a combination of them.

 This user-friendly R package provides an end-to-end workflow for removing unwanted variation from large-scale transcriptomic datasets, whether derived from a single study or multiple studies.
 RUV-III effectively corrects for sources of variation such as library size, batch effects, and tumor purity.
 The package accommodates technical replicates, pseudo-replicates (PR), and pseudo-replicates of pseudo-samples (PRPS).

 ---